Combined Korean hockey team loses to Swiss in Olympic debut

-GANGNEUNG, South Korea (AP) The Korean women’s hockey team, the first in Olympic history to combine players from North and South, lost 8-0 to Switzerland on Saturday night in its debut game in front of a raucous, sellout crowd on a historic night mixing sports and politics on an international stage.
+The Korean women’s hockey team, the first in Olympic history to combine players from North and South, was routed 8-0 by Switzerland on Saturday night in its debut game, outshot 52-8 in a matchup that could have been far worse if not for the goaltending of Shin So Jung.

-The game came just 24 hours after an extraordinary opening ceremony a few miles away was marked by signs of unity between the two rivals.
-Like the ceremony, the game included dignitaries from North and South in close proximity.
+The poor showing didn’t stop the sellout crowd from cheering throughout much of the game, the chants led often by North Korea’s famous cheering group, and it didn’t lessen the import of the event.

-The powerful sister of North Korean leader Kim Jong Un, Kim Yo Jong, was watching with South Korean President Moon Jae-in, according to Moon’s office.
-They were joined by North Korea’s nominal head of state, Kim Yong Nam.
+”I think a unified one is stronger than two divided ones … If North and South Korea will send unified teams on sports and all other sectors, we’ll have good results,” North Korean player Jong Su Hyon said after the game.

 The two North Koreans are on a landmark visit to the South amid a flurry of abrupt reconciliation steps, and both attended the opening ceremony before having a luncheon with Moon at Moon’s presidential palace earlier Saturday.
 The North Koreans have invited Moon to visit Pyongyang in what would be the third inter-Korean summit talks since their 1945 division.